Master of Science in Addiction Counseling

 About the Master's in Addiction Counseling

-The Master of Science in Addiction Counseling (MASC) program at TTUHSC was established the Spring of 2017 as one of the first counselor education programs in the United States to train practitioners simultaneously in clinical counseling skills and distance service provision techniques (telehealth or telemedicine).
+The Master of Science in Addiction Counseling (MSAC) program at TTUHSC was established the Spring of 2017 as one of the first counselor education programs in the United States to train practitioners simultaneously in clinical counseling skills and distance service provision techniques (telehealth or telemedicine).

-Using the latest in online education technologies, the MASC program is available wherever you are located throughout Texas, the United States, and globally.
+Using the latest in online education technologies, the MSAC program is available wherever you are located throughout Texas, the United States, and globally.
 Our online program is particularly designed to allow you the flexibility of pursuing your degree while maintaining existing professional or personal responsibilities.